This tropical fruit has it all— sweetness, acidity and a ton of essential nutrients. Read up on the delicious papaya below!

 Since papaya tastes mild and contains hardly any acid, it is also a healthy treat for babies.
 Our suggestion for little gourmets: Papaya semolina porridge.

-Most people throw out the shiny back peppercorn-sized seeds, but in reality this is a shame.
+Most people throw out the shiny black peppercorn-sized seeds, but in reality, this is a shame.
 Like the flesh, papaya seeds are packed full of healthy substances such as papain.
 On top of that, papaya seeds taste pretty good, kind of like pepper.
-They can even be bought in speciality health stores, but since they are mostly cleaned, dried and packaged by hand they aren’t exactly cheap.
+They can even be bought in specialty health stores, but since they are mostly cleaned, dried, and packaged by hand they aren’t inexpensive.

 But if you eat papaya often, you can dry the seeds yourself.
 Thoroughly clean the seeds and spread them out on a baking tray.
-Let them dry in the oven at 120 degrees fahrenheit for about two to three hours and then pack them in an airtight container.
+Let them dry in the oven at 120˚ Fahrenheit for about two to three hours and then pack them in an airtight container.

 Since papaya seeds not only look like black pepper but also taste similar, you can use them in many of the same ways.
 Sprinkle them on sweet and savory dishes or cook them in soups and stews.